270 Park Avenue (2025–present)

-270 Park Avenue, also known as the JPMorgan Chase Building, is a supertall skyscraper on the East Side of the Midtown neighborhood of Manhattan in New York City.
-It has served as the global headquarters of JPMorgan Chase, the largest banking institution in the U.S., since October 2025.
+270 Park Avenue, also known as the JPMorganChase Tower, is a supertall skyscraper on the East Side of the Midtown neighborhood of Manhattan in New York City.
+Since October 21, 2025, it has served as the global headquarters of JPMorgan Chase, the largest banking institution in the United States.
+It is the sixth-tallest building in New York and the 35th-tallest building in the world.

-Designed by the firm of Foster + Partners with an estimated construction cost of $3 billion to $4 billion, the skyscraper rises 1,388 ft.
-Formally topped off in August 2025, the tower replaces the 52-story Union Carbide Building, built in 1960 and demolished in 2021.
-The older building was originally the headquarters of American chemical company Union Carbide.
+Designed by the firm of Foster + Partners with an estimated construction cost of $3 billion, the skyscraper rises 1,388 ft.
+Formally topped off in November 2023 and occupied beginning in August 2025, the tower replaces the 52-story Union Carbide Building, built in 1960 and demolished in 2021.
+The older building was originally the headquarters of American chemical company Union Carbide and was later the headquarters of JPMorgan Chase.